After a Flood, Don’t Forget About Your Home’s Crawl Space

 As you probably know, mold and mildew can grow quickly after a home flood.
 These can easily destroy the comfort, appearance and value of your residence.
 To mitigate mold growth, plan to remove excess moisture within 48 hours.
 Note, though, that moisture has a way of working its way into hidden places in your crawlspace.
 That is, even if the space seems dry, parts of it may remain wet.
 Rather than leaving the condition of your home to chance, work with a qualified restoration company.
 Mold removal specialists can assess your home’s risk and work to contain unwanted mold growth.

 Following a home flood, your living area may be your primary concern.
-You cannot, however, afford to forget about the crawlspace beneath your house.
+You cannot, however, afford to forget about the crawlspace beneath your house in Brevard County.
 With a bit of effort and the right restoration team, you improve your odds of returning your home to its pre-flood condition.